peter-power-594/WordpressMarkupMarkdown/readme.txt

 The content is saved with the markdown syntax in the database and is rendered on the frontend via wordpress native filters thanks to the [Parsedown](https://parsedown.org) PHP library.

 This extension rocks:
+- v3.3: Bug fixes, basic compatibiliy with block styles, the editor can now be loaded on the frontend with acf_form
 - v3.2: Support to enable markdown only for custom fields
 - v3.1: Side preview panel fixed
 - v3.0: Choose and sort the default toolbar buttons